KEY PROJECT

 ABOUT THE PROJECT

-HAMR Energy’s flagship project.
-The Portland Renewable Fuels project is a world scale renewable methanol development in the Portland region, with a target capacity of over 300ktpa.
+HAMR Energy’s flagship project, the Portland Renewable Fuels project, is a world scale renewable methanol development in the Portland region, with a target capacity of over 300ktpa.

 World class technology partnership